-In this annual information form ("Annual Information Form" or "AIF"), references to the "Company", "Anaconda" or "Anaconda Mining", mean Anaconda Mining Inc. and its subsidiaries, unless the context otherwise requires or indicates.
-The information in this document is presented as of December 31, 2021, unless otherwise indicated.
+In this annual information form ("Annual Information Form" or "AIF"), references to the "Company", "Signal Gold" or "Signal", mean Signa Gold Inc. (previously Anaconda Mining Inc.) and its subsidiaries, unless the context otherwise requires or indicates.
+The information in this document is presented as of December 31, 2022, unless otherwise indicated.
 All references to dollar amounts and to "\$" or "dollar" in this document are to Canadian dollars, unless otherwise indicated.